zuoxingdong/ML-LaTeX-Shortcuts/README.md

 # Notes-RL
-Collection of paper notes (PDF+LaTeX) in reinforcement learning, with compact summary and detailed mathematical derivations.
+Collection of paper notes (PDF+LaTeX) in reinforcement learning, with compact summary and focus on detailed mathematical derivations.

 # Textbook
 - [Sutton, Introduction to Reinforcement Learning, 2nd edition](/Sutton%20-%20Introduction%20to%20RL)
+- Scholkopf et al., Elements of Causal Inference

 # Derivative-Free Optimization
 - Szita et al., Learning Teris using the Noisy Cross-Entropy Method